 At the start of the 2004 season Trevor joined the Sale Sharks, but unfortunately he badly injured his back during training and was forced to retire from the sport in 2005.
 After retiring from the sport he has gone on to do commentary for Fox Sports, predominantly in Australia.
 He has also started a career as a rugby coach, after moving to Australia and becoming the National Scrum Coach.
 Trevor returned to England and became the Forwards coach for the Wasps, before returning to Gloucester to be the Scrum Coach.
 He has also worked as an ambassador for International Animal Rescue, currently working to help promote the rescue and rehabilitation of suffering bears in India.
 He received an MBE in the 2004 New Year’s Honours list.

 Given Trevors experience in both playing and coaching the sport, he makes for the perfect rugby speaker for any corporate event, conference or function.
 With a charismatic personality and a plethora of personal experiences to share, he is guaranteed to light up any event.

-To book Trevor Woodman as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Trevor Woodman as the rugby or after-dinner speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.